XuechengTan/WeatherApp/README.md

    In terms of testing, we took `Jest` and other ways to test the code, tested whether the asynchronous request from the back-end (whether the API can accept the correct data), and whether the front-end code is displayed correctly.
 We were using `Postman` to test the connection between the front-end and the back-end.
 ## Project management
 * `Zoom and Tecent Meeting`
-The Zoom or Tecent meeting is held around every two days, the team members discuss to make the project plan, implement the idea and meet the requirements.
+The Zoom or Tecent meeting is held around every day, the team members discuss to make the project plan, implement the idea and meet the requirements.
 Besides the scheduled meeting, we also get connected with each other using the instant messaging App like `WeChat` for urgent response.
 * `Trello Board`
 Trello was used to create the task boards with the columns To Do, Progress, and Done.
 The team members could have a whole picture of how the development is going on.
 Also, each member could grab and work on the part they are good at.
 * Version Control